-[Section 89 amended by No. 58 of 1995 s.
+[Section 89 amended: No. 58 of 1995 s.
 96; No. 55 of 2004 s.
 1136 and 1156(3).]

 90. Order to supply information or documents

 Where, pursuant to an application for an order under this section, the State Administrative Tribunal considers that the strata company for the scheme to which the application relates, or the administrator for that scheme, or the chairman, secretary or treasurer of that strata company has wrongfully —